Leftice/AirConcierge/README.md

 > _AirConcierge: Generating Task-Oriented Dialogue via Efficient Large-Scale Knowledge Retrieval_. <br>
 **Chieh-Yang Chen**, Pei-Hsin Wang, Shih-Chieh Chang, Da-Cheng Juan, Wei Wei, Jia-Yu Pan. <br>
-Link : Will be added when "Findings of EMNLP (2020)" is released
+Link : Will be added when "Findings of EMNLP (2020)" is released by ACL anthology

 ## Introduction
 The task-oriented dialogue system is one of the rapidly growing fields with many practical applications, attracting more and more research attention recently.
 In order to assist users